-This method involves the exposure of recirculating water under the intense steady magnetic field.
-Magnetic devices cause water, solutes and suspended solids to be exposed to steady interaction and then create an electrical current to flow in the fluid-flow.
+This method involves the exposure of recirculating water under magnetic field.
+Magnetic field causes water, solutes and suspended solids to be exposed to steady interaction and then create an electrical current to flow in the fluid-flow.
 The current can cause biological activity in living organism that may disrupt energy flows and lead to disruption of cell membranes.
-Some magnetic devices use permanent magnets and hence do not require electrical power input to the device.
 The device may require protection from electromagnetic field generated by high-voltage electronic devices.